jwd83/VCR/README.md

 ## Setup Notes

+### running the python daemon on 1 or more machines

+On machine that will watch the filesystem:

+python daemon.py -s -u

+On the machine that will perform encoding:

+python daemon.py -q

 ### sshd_config

 If you are using a reverse SSH tunnel to bring your server online make sure